Want to keep track of your wedding budget? Try our free budget tool with payment reminders and tips on how much to spend.

 “While I often see shades of grey in personal finance conversations, weddings are one area where I take a very firm stance,” says Erin Lowry, a millennial personal finance expert and author of the book Broke Millennial.

 “You should not go into debt for your wedding.”

-Wedding debt happens when we spend more on our rings, dress, venue, decor, than we can currently afford.
-Because weddings are personal events tied to emotion, going over budget is pretty common.
+Wedding debt happens when we spend more on our rings, dress, venue, or decor than we can currently afford.
+Because weddings are personal events tied to emotion, going over your wedding budget is pretty common.